 cortar en pedazos

-We cut up the birthday cake and gave everyone a slice.
+We cut up the birthday cake and gave everyone

 DO UP